portainer/portainer-docs/docs/v2.0-be/troubleshooting/troubleshooting.md

 You can view more information about this bug and the progress for your resolution [here](https://github.com/portainer/portainer/issues/4316).

+## Can you view Deleted Docker Containers' logs in Portainer?

+There is no history of deleted containers kept, so once they are gone the logs will go as well.

 ## Notes

 [Contribute to these docs](https://github.com/portainer/portainer-docs/blob/master/contributing.md).